sebastiencabonbw/documentation-identity-analytics/documentation/identitry-analytics/uar-guide/03-key-concepts.md

 - add/remove columns
 - select/unselect the displayed entries at once

-> **Note:** Table configuration is *persistent*, it means that if you reorder/add/remove columns this will be *saved* in your personal settings.
+> [!note] Table configuration is *persistent*, it means that if you reorder/add/remove columns this will be *saved* in your personal settings.
 If you want to roll back to the default configuration you need to *Reset configuration* through the Table contextual menu.

 By default, **all** entries which still needs to be reviewed are displayed in the table.